-BSc (Hons) Agricultural Business Management (Placement Year)
+BSc (Hons) Agricultural Business Management (Professional Placement Year)

 UCAS Code